 Evaluation by DJI

-DJI will carry out an analysis of your shipped equipment.
+Money for DJI will allow DJI to carry out an analysis of your shipped equipment.
 If the assessed value by DJI is not at par with the originally approximated value, the final value will be mailed to you by DJI.
 You can either accept the final value or ask DJI to send them your device back.back to menu ↑

 On accepting the DJI’s offer, credit will be transferred in your DJI account within a couple of working days.
 This credit can be used by consumers to purchase DJI products from DJI’s Online Store.

 Do you think that the DJI Trade Up will be able to assist you in getting your hands on the marvelous Mavic 2 in exchange for your old drone?
-Or you are of the view that the $56 for your DJI Phantom 3 are not worth the hassle of getting the mailing label printed and shipping the device through Fedex?
+Or you are of the view that the money for DJI Phantom 3 is not worth the hassle of getting the mailing label printed and shipping the device through FedEx?
 Do not hesitate to let us know what you think about this new service launched by DJI.